rvnarayana/getting_cleaning_data/CodeBook.md

 ##Description of output variables

 **activityname**
-	Activity Name.
+	Name of the activity.
 Can have one of the following values :
 	* LAYING
 	* SITTING
 	* STANDING